Which term best describes the economic principle that focuses on the relationship between scarcity and choice?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

 The term that best describes the economic principle focusing on the relationship between scarcity and choice is opportunity cost.
-Opportunity cost refers to the value of the next best alternative that must be forgone when making a decision.
-In the context of scarcity, resources are limited, and choices must be made about how to allocate them effectively.
-When individuals or societies choose one option over another due to limited resources, they incur an opportunity cost, which reflects the benefits that could have been gained from the alternative choice.
+Opportunity cost refers to the value of the next best alternative that must be given up when a choice is made.
+Scarcity means that resources are limited, and therefore, individuals and societies must make choices about how to allocate those resources effectively.

 Subscribe